zushenyan/zushenyan.github.com/_posts/2015-10-26-asynchronous-programming-in-javascript.markdown

 ---

 # Purpose
 Just a learning note here.
-There are already tons of glorious posts talking about this topic, so don't expect to see something super edge, extreme frontier technology show here.
+There are already tons of glorious posts talking about this topic, so don't expect to see something super edge, extreme frontier technology here.

 # What is asynchronous?
 Before moving on, knowing what exactly is Asynchronous is essential.